<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 You can find a developer using the Adobe partner community (formerly Magento Solution Partner Program), or hire an independent developer with access to robust documentation available online regarding how to code Magento websites.

-These features make Magento Commerce 2 the most scalable option for enterprise businesses.
+These features make Adobe Commerce the most scalable option for enterprise businesses.

 The full customization capabilities and the ability to choose a web host are ideal for the biggest of the big eCommerce shops.